shafy/fugu-website/content/legal/terms.md

 You may not use our service for any illegal purpose or to violate any laws in your jurisdiction.

-You must provide your legal full name and a valid email address in order to complete the signup process.
+You must provide your legal full name and a valid email address in order to complete the signup and payment process.

+You may not track any personally identifiable information (PII) with Fugu.
+Specifically, you may not use PII in project names, event names, property names and property values.

 You must be a human.
 Accounts registered by bots or other automated methods are not permitted.